madslundt/NetCoreMediatrSample/README.md

  - StructureMap: IoC Container.
  - Xunit: Testing framework.

- Running on .NET Core 2.1
+ Running on .NET Core 2.1 (2.1.5+)

  ## Structure
-  - Src: Source of the application.
+  - API: Source of the application.
   - DataModel: Models for the database/store.
-  - Test: Application tests (right now only unit tests).
+  - UnitTest: Unit tests for the application.
+  - IDP: Identity Provider using Identityserver4.

- ### Src
+ ### API
- Src is structured by having each feature in a single file.
+ API is structured by having each feature in a single file.
 That gives the following structure:
   - Controllers: All the controllers with endpoints exposed.
   - Features: All features (eg. User/GetUser.cs).
   - Infrastructure: Infrastructure for the application it self (eg. Middlewares, Filters, Pipeline).